Swimming was something that I didn't know how to do. One day my pal, Danny Stafford, and I decided to go swimming, and he promised to teach me.

 As I lay there trying to get my breath, I realized how close I came to drowning.
 Finally I was able to settle down and try to rationalize what I had been through.
 It seemed impossible that just a couple of minutes ago, I was drowning, going down for the last time when I was hauled to safety.

 That was the last time I ever went up into the little creek.
-Years later, as I was visiting the area with my own children, I told them the story of how I almost drowned in White Walnut Creek.
+Years later, as I was visiting with my own children, I told them the story of how I almost drowned in White Walnut Creek.

 Since then, I've related the story numerous times and I never fail to be amazed at how Danny Stafford saved my life.
 There's no telling how many times I've crossed White Walnut Creek, and every time, I always think about that time and incident.